kalavhan/platform-game-js/README.md

 # Project: Platform game

-This is part of Javascript course, building a game using Phaser
+This is part of Javascript course, building a game using Phaser.

 ## Built With
 - Javascript(ES6)